TeamMaestro/ngx-tooltip/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Build ngx-tooltip

+Run `npm run build.ngx-tooltip` The linbrary build artifacts will be stored in the `dist/ngx-tooltip` directory.
+Additionally, any styles in the `projects/ngx-tooltip/assets/styles` directory will be copied to `dist/ngx-tooltip/assets/styles`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).